glegoux/browsing-history-shell/README.md

 ## Motivation

   Everybody knows the command `history` to show the command bash history.
-Why is there not a history for browsing ?
+Why is there not history for browsing ?
 Personnaly, when I am on a server with SSH connection, I always forget where I was before, in what working directory.
 I advise you to put the current working directory on your prompt (for instance `PS1="\u@: \w \\$ "` where `\w` is your current working directory).

 ## Synopsis